roma-glushko/genart-prompts/objects.md

 - a taxi
 - a truck
 - a van
+- a princess
 - a wagon
 - analbatross
 - a avocet
 - a budgie
 - a canary
+- a town
+- a workshop
 - a chick
 - a chickadee
 - a chicken